-The Whistleblower Protection Directive” has been transposed into Maltese law under the “Protection of the Whistleblower Act” in December 2021, meaning that all organizations registered in Malta and employing more than 50 workers are now obliged to comply with the law requirements.
+The Whistleblower Protection Directive (EU Dir.
+2019/1937) has been transposed into Maltese law under the “Protection of the Whistleblower Act (CAP527)” on 17 December 2021, meaning that all organisations registered in Malta and employing more than 50 workers are now obliged to comply with the law requirements.

 What is the Protection of the Whistleblower Act?

 The Protection of the Whistleblower Act establishes rules and procedures to protect ‘whistleblowers’, these being individuals who report information they acquired in a work-related context on breaches of EU law in key policy areas.
 Breaches falling within the scope of the Act, and consequently of the EU Whistleblower Directive, may concern:

 - Internal market, EU competition and national corporate tax rules;

 - Information security;

 - Food and feed safety;

 - Consumer protection;

 - Fraudulent activity;

 - Prevention of money laundering and terrorist financing; and